MartaJasik/Genetic-algoritm-for-scheduling-problem/README.md

   - execution of the greedy algorithm for each individual from the starting population
   - sorting individuals in ascending order by their Tmax (maximal execution time) results, obtained with the greedy algorithm
   - transfer of the subject with the best time to a new population
-  - every 10th generation: cloning and mutation of an individual with the best Tmax and adding it to the new population
+  - every 10th generation: cloning and mutating an individual with the best Tmax and adding it to the new population
   - for the remaining new individual places in the new population:
     - selecting two random 'parents' from the first half (with the best times) of individuals from the previous population
     - selecting two random indexes (points of intersection), needed to perform the crossing